The Strength Bias Blueprint

 In this FREE Guide, you will learn:

-• WHY TRAINING LIKE A GAMES ATHLETE DOESN’T WORK and how you should train instead
+• WHY TRAINING LIKE AN ELITE ATHLETE SLOWS DOWN STRENGTH GAINS and how you should train instead

 • EXACT PROGRAM STRUCTURE for making meaningful gains in your strength

-• HOW TO MAINTAIN YOUR CONDITIONING so that you can recapitalize once you’re strong enough
+• HOW TO MAINTAIN YOUR CONDITIONING so you can recapitalize once you’re strong enough

-I used to think that training like a Games athlete would make me perform like a Games athlete…
+I used to think training like an elite athlete would make me perform like one…

 Today I take a completely different approach.